Wastewater usage set for major global growth

 - Getting to Grips With...
 Hydrothermal Oxidation A new process which has recently attracted €1m in EU funding could provide a sustainable solution for sludge...
 Read More >

-- Utilities Lead (South) If you offer excellent project management skills and ideally a track record of managing infrastructure works with multiple stakeholders,...
+- Project Managers - Utilities If you offer a proven track record of project managing utilities projects or working within utilities projects with multiple stakeholders,...
 Read more here.